YCoeusZ/OAM6GH5slDAHadnQ/README.md

 * I would like to record all the performances and associated hyper-parameters, so I built a custom-made function evalutate_combo (with similar function to GridSearchCV) to be applied within the CV loops, the source code of this is in "./proj_mod/training.py".

-* To visualize the performance of a selected model (with certain hyper-parameters), I built a custom-made function show_result, which plot the histogram of the distribution of the accuracy scores of the 100 trails, and the importance of each raw features (with permutation_importance) for the model of topic.
+* To visualize the performance of a selected model (with certain hyper-parameters), I built a custom-made function show_result, which plot the histogram of the distribution of the accuracy scores of the 100 trials, and the importance of each raw features (with permutation_importance) for the model of topic.
 The source code is also in "./proj_mod/training.py".

 ## Model Pipelines